Fair Jobs Code - procurement guidelines for departments and agencies

 Tender submission

-1. Tender submissions all include a copy of the Supplier’s Certificate or their Certificate identifier.
-Suppliers that do not hold a Certificate must be excluded from the tender process unless an exception applies.
+1. Review to ensure each tender submission for threshold or high value procurement contracts include a copy of the proposed supplier’s or significant subcontractor's certificate or their certificate identifier.
+Proposed suppliers or significant subcontractors that do not hold a certificate must be excluded from the tender process unless an exception applies.

-2. The Certificate identifiers in tender submissions have been checked as current on the Fair Jobs Code Pre-Assessment Certificate Register.
+2. Ensure the certificate identifiers in tender submissions have been checked as current on the Certificate Register at Fair Jobs Code pre-assessment certificate Register.

 Tender submission is successful